US envoy meets top Taliban political leader in Doha as new talks begin

 He was long considered the number two to Taliban chief Mullah Omar, who died in 2013.
 Now he is one of several deputies to Akhundzada, along with Omar's son and the head of the Haqqani network, Sirajuddin Haqqani.

-Meanwhile the government in Kabul continued to voice concerns Monday over being sidelined in the negotiations.
+Meanwhile the government in Kabul continued to voice concerns Monday over being sidelined from the negotiations.

 The Taliban have steadfastly refused to negotiate with the Kabul government, whom they dismiss as "puppets".